BIO211 Laboratory Course in Molecular Biology

 - discussion of the results (both positive and negative results)

 Students will gain insight on and hands-on experience with some central technologies in molecular biology, such as PCR, cloning, gel electrophoresis, bioinformatic tools for sequence analyses, and purification of DNA and protein.
-Another central aspect of the course is to learn how to write scientific reports based on experimental data.
+Other central aspects of the course are to learn how to write scientific reports based on experimental data, to participate actively, and to work independently during the course.

 Students can make use of their theoretical knowledge and lab-experience to solve some simple biological problems, such as to use bioinformatic tools to search for sequences, to do sequence analysis, to design and clone a gene, to control gene expression, to measure biological activity, and to follow and perform protocols for DNA and protein purification and analysis.

-Acquired skills can later contribute in the development of various molecular tools to solve important problems in the society or in the environment.
+Acquired skills can later contribute to the development of various molecular tools to solve important problems in the society or in the environment.
 E.g., to

 - improve health by producing vitamines and better and healthier food,